A new tax year has dawned, a fresh start that may leave you thinking that now you’ll finally get organized for a more productive year ahead.

 3. Start using cloud based accounting solutions

 Are you still trying to manage your accounts payable, invoices, expenses and quotes using a dusty old spreadsheet on your laptop?
-Freelancers cannot afford to ignore the power and effectiveness of cloud based accounting and software designed specifically for their needs.
+Freelancers cannot afford to ignore the power and effectiveness of cloud based accounting software designed specifically for their needs.

 This type of software can keep you on top of your accounts, help you manage expenses on the move and give you a real time insight into your finances.

 4. Keep track of your proposals and pitches

 While spreadsheets and tables might intimidate you (and might be the reason you left the desk job in favour of freelancing), using simple spreadsheets to track your pitches can be an invaluable strategy.
 Create basic columns for date sent, service pitched, amount quoted, contact information and date that you followed up.
 That way if someone contacts you, you’re not left confused over which job they’re referring to.